Anokhelal Mishra: Special abilities

-He was called the Jadugar (wizard) of ' Na Dhin Dhin Na ' (theka of Teen Taal- 16beats) and ' Dhere Dhere Kite Taka ' (particular tabla syllables).
+He was called the Jadugar (wizard) of ' Na Dhin Dhin Na ' (theka of Teen Taal- 16 beats) and ' Dhere Dhere Kite Taka ' (particular tabla syllables).
 He used to play these and many more syllables with clarity even at extreme speed.
 He was skilled at fast playing ' Na Dhin Dhin Na ' with his 1st finger.

 Performances

 Pandit Anokhelal was a soloist as well as an accompanist.
 Anokhelal performed a number of solo concerts during his career and also gave 'Sangat' (accompany) to many famous musicians and classical dancers.
 Some of them are Ustad Allauddin Khan, Ustad Vilayat Khan, Ustad Ali Akbar Khan, etc.

 Within his short span of life he performed regularly, throughout India.

 At a time, when performing in the 'National Programme of Music' on All India Radio was a matter of prestige, Pandit Anokhelal figured in the same, a number of times.
-In the late 1950s (after 1950), his programmes were broadcast by the Voice of America as well.
+In the late 1950s, his programmes were broadcast by the Voice of America as well.

 Legacy and critical acclaim

 He is also known as the Samrat (king) of Tabla Playing.

-All together he is known as Tabla Samrat Pandit Anokhelal Mishra.

-According to many, Anokhelal goes the credit of making the audience familiar with the Banaras style of Tabla.
+According to many, to Anokhelalji goes the credit of making the audience familiar with the Banaras style of Tabla.

-His Disciple Chandra Nath Shastri has written about Pandit Anokhelal Mishra in his web article:
+His disciple Chandra Nath Shastri has written about Pandit Anokhelal Mishra in his web article:

 "He had a very simple livelihood.
 He knew only Sadhana (practice) of rendering Tabla."

-Tabla Player Pandit Samta Prasad Mishra said in an interview that:
+Tabla player Pandit Samta Prasad Mishra said in an interview that:

-" I am playing only one fourth of Pandit Anokhe Lal Mishra's style and they glorify my name.
+"I am playing only one fourth of Pandit Anokhelal Mishra's style and they glorify my name.
 In the next life I will produce half of his sound quality, then they will really be floored!"

-Tabla Player Sadanand Naimpalli written in his book about Anokhelal.
+Tabla player Sadanand Naimpalli has written in his book about Anokhelal.
 He said:

-"Apart from his skills as an accompanist, his Solo-recitals were also proof of his excellent Taiyaari and tonal sweetness."
+"Apart from his skills as an accompanist, his solo-recitals were also proof of his excellent taiyaari and tonal sweetness."